EstelleXIA/CMR-VL/README.md

 # Construction of VLM for CMR Interpretation

-This is the Github Repository for "Vision-Language Model Enhances Cardiac MRI Interpretation Across Radiologists of Varied Expertise for Efficient Infarction Care".
+This is the Github Repository for "Vision-Language Model for Automated Cardiac MRI Interpretation Enhances Efficiency in Acute Myocardial Infarction Assessment".

 ## Installation